daniela-roman/testare-manuala/Manual_Testing_Project_For_Booking.md

+- Analize:
-The final report shows that a number 2 tests have failed of a total of 10.
+  - The final report shows that a number 2 tests have failed of a total of 10.
 This means that 80% of the tests passed, while 20% of the tests failed.
+In summary, the chart shows that most of the system is functioning correctly, but the 2 failed tests need attention to maintain overall quality and performance.

-A number of 2 total bugs were found, from which the priority is: 1 are high and 1 are medium.
+  - A number of 2 total bugs were found, from which the priority is: 1 are high and 1 are medium.
+  - Pass Rate: Out of 10 total tests, 8 have passed.
+This indicates an 80% success rate, which is generally positive and suggests that the majority of the system is functioning as expected.
+    Fail Rate: With 2 tests failing, the failure rate is 20%.
+This is a critical area that requires further investigation.

 Following testing, 10 tests were created and executed.
 Approximately 80% of the requirements included in the scope were covered.
 There are certain functionalities that were not tested due to time and resource constraints, such as testing on iOS devices and compatibility with older browsers.
 The identified bugs do not significantly impact the product's launch in production and can be addressed later.
 We recommend proceeding with the product launch with careful monitoring and swift correction of critical post-launch defects.
 The identified product risks should be mitigated in the following development iterations.
 Lessons learned include the importance of a detailed testing plan, the need for continuous testing, and effective team communication.